 Notorious and famous “for his hilarious pranks” (Hayn-Gotendorf III, 647), his “extended hospitality, his inexhaustible humor, and his (sometimes broad) jokes”, the secret of his best biographer’s pen-name – Gre-gander, also Cregander, possibly even Kyau’s same-named cousin who extolled the 76th birthday? – has never been lifted.
-Just as that of the biography of 1735 by the pseudonymous Sincerus Jocosus, missing in Hayn-Gotendorf as well as Weller, while the faked printing place “Cölln”, still unknown to H.-G., could be related to Wittekind in Eisenach.
+Just as that of the biography of 1735 by the pseudonymous Sincerus Jocosus, missing in Hayn-Gotendorf as well as Weller, while the faked printing place “Cölln”, still unbeknownst to H.-G., could be related to Wittekind in Eisenach.
 The editions of “Remarkable Life and Deeds of the World-Famous Roy.
 Polish and Electoral Saxon Lieutenant-General and Commander of the Citadel Königstein … From Reliable News and Documents” between, first, 1735 and 1772 are many, yet even one hundred years later a pub-lisher protected himself by anonymity (Kyau’s Funny Jokes and Rollicking Pranks, publ. by E. v.
 O...n.
 1840).

 Not bothering foldings aside evenly quite lightly browned with only isolated further negligible fox and age spots, otherwise fine & wide-margined, with deep typography and large watermark.